 Wearing a mask may sometimes be a little uncomfortable, so you should wear one that fits you well.

-You are advised against using homemade or fabric face masks.
-Instead you should use disposable medical face masks, preferably type II or IIR.
+The government advises against wearing fabric masks and homemade masks.
+Instead you should use medical face masks, preferably type II or IIR.
+If you are in an at-risk group you are advised to wear an IIR or FFP2 mask.
 It is important that you wear your face mask correctly.
-It should always cover your mouth, nose and chin.
+It should always cover your nose, mouth and chin.